The Geometry of Adversarial Training in Binary Classification: Analysis of the Adversarial Training Problem

-\end{enumerate} \end{assumption} \begin{remark} Let us comment on these assumptions: \begin{enumerate} \item The first part of the assumption is needed for proving the reformulation as variational regularization problem, cf. \cref{prop:perimeter_problem}. \item The second part of the assumption makes sure that problem \labelcref{eq:adv_perimeter} detects the effect of the adversary on the balls around points in the support of $\rho$. \item The third part of the assumption is a very weak assumption under which the Lebesgue differentiation theorem is valid, see \cite{heinonen2015sobolev}. \end{enumerate} Note that although we work with a general metric measure space $(\domain,\metric,\nu)$, \cref{ass:nu_eps} conceptually is connected with a sort of finite dimensionality.
-On the one hand, the support of doubling measures is essentially finite dimensional and, on the other hand, (2) requires $\nu$ to have full support on the ``thickened support'' of $\rho$ which is difficult to achieve if balls $B_\eps(x)$ are non-compact.
-Finally, $\nu$ being finite is required so that $L^\infty(\domain;\nu)$ is the dual space of $L^1(\domain;\nu)$ and weak-* convergence implies continuity of certain integrals. \end{remark} \begin{remark}[Choice of the measure $\nu$] If $\domain=\Rd$, then one can utilize a full support Gaussian $\gamma$ to define $\nu:=\rho + \gamma$.
-In that case (1)-(2) are true by definition and it is straightforward to show that if $\varrho$ is locally doubling, then so is $\nu$, see also \cite[p.81]{heinonen2015sobolev}.
+\end{enumerate} \end{assumption} \begin{remark} Let us comment on these assumptions: \begin{enumerate} \item The absolute continuity $\rho\ll\nu$ is needed for proving the reformulation as variational regularization problem, cf. \cref{prop:perimeter_problem}. \item The condition on $\supp\nu$ makes sure that problem \labelcref{eq:adv_perimeter} detects the effect of the adversary on the balls around points in the support of $\rho$. \item The doubling assumption \labelcref{eq:local_doubling} is a very weak assumption under which the Lebesgue differentiation theorem \editscolor (\cref{thm:Lebesgue} in \cref{sec:appendix_technical_defs}) \nc is valid. \end{enumerate} \end{remark} \begin{remark}[Choice of the measure $\nu$] If $\domain=\Rd$, then one can utilize a full support Gaussian $\gamma$ to define $\nu:=\rho + \gamma$.
+In that case (1)-(3) are true by definition and it is straightforward to show that if $\varrho$ is locally doubling, then so is $\nu$, see also \cite[p.81]{heinonen2015sobolev}.
 In turn, notice that if $\varrho$ is supported on finitely many points (e.g., an empirical measure) or if $\varrho$ is absolutely continuous with respect to the Lebesgue measure, then the measure $\varrho$ is locally doubling.

 More generally, if $(\domain,\metric)$ is a finite-dimensional smooth Riemannian manifold (intrinsically defined without the need of an Euclidean ambient space) with a Riemannian volume form $\omega$, and finite total volume, then $\nu$ can be taken to be of the form $\nu = \varrho + \omega$. \nc \end{remark} Using such a measure $\nu$ we can state the following proposition which says that a) the infimum in the definition of the perimeter \labelcref{eq:perimeter} is attained, and b) that the perimeter can be expressed as the essential perimeter with respect to $\nu$. \begin{proposition} Under \cref{ass:nu_eps} for any $A\in\B(\domain)$ there exists $A^\star\in\B(\domain)$ with $A\sim_{\nu}A^\star$ such that